solcana/Flutter-app-capstone/README.md

 - Can go to my_logs, and access only his logs
 - Can go to destination page to view all categories
 - As user clicks on any of the categories, redirected to page with his logs on that category
+- Once User creates new travel log, he is redirected to all his travel logs, in desc order